sjm-practice/github-battle/README.md

 * getDefaultProps - specify default props for a component
 * React.cloneElement - allows you to provide new / different props to an element or elements (children)
     * `React.cloneElement(FriendList, {friends: ["Jake", "Joe"]);`

+### ES6/7
+* let and const are block scoped, var is function scoped
+* const prevents changing what the variable references, but does allow changing the value (is mutable)

 ## Live Templates to Update / Create
-* jsx - self closing element   <Component /> (emmet sometimes creates opening and closing tags)
+* jsx - self closing element   <Compo nent /> (emmet sometimes creates opening and closing tags)
     * create one shortcut for self closing, one for both tags
 * learn how to control attribute value delimeters, between ""  and {}
     * props arguments seem to be able to accept either. but when?